 +0.5: Never hurts to find a solid contributor

-Selvish Capers, OT (231st overall pick in 2010): A project at tackle, Capers lasted a year on the Redskins’ practice squad before the team parted ways.
+Selvish Capers, OT (232nd overall pick in 2010): Spent a year on the practice squad before the team parted ways.
 Never played a snap on offense for the team.

 -0.5: That pick was not put to good use